APPLICATION PROCESS AND INSTRUCTIONS

 Fill out an application to the University of Massachusetts Amherst Graduate School, where you will upload the following documents:

-Transcripts can be sent to the graduate School electronically, or sealed official undergraduate transcripts should be mailed directly to
+STEP 2: Transcripts Transcripts can be sent to the graduate School electronically, or sealed official undergraduate transcripts should be mailed directly to:

 University of Massachusetts